 Most of the stuff labelled “terp sauce” and “terp jelly” is something else entirely: a derivative of live resin.
 Live resin is nearly identical to BHO in its extraction method, but the difference is the use of fresh, flash-frozen flower rather than dried and cured bud.
 This stuff usually resembles crystalline clusters cloaked in a syrupy substance.
 While it generally does contain a higher proportion of concentrated terpenes, some manufacturers may falsely call their products a full spectrum extract.
 They are definitely not the same!
 Any “sauce” made with fresh frozen flower is a High Terpene Extract (HTE).
 Live resin sauce and other HTEs usually have a high concentration of one terpene, rather than a full array of terpenoids.

 Full Spectrum Extracts

 The term “full spectrum extract” was coined by Dr. Daniel Hayden, who created the process.
 This is the most authentic version of terp sauce, made using the traditional dried and cured buds.
-Full spectrum extracts have the benefit of removing all the oils and fats that cause irritation to your respiratory system.
 The goal of full spectrum extraction is to get a fully representative slice of everything available in a trichome, including concentrated terpenes.

 These extracts come in two varieties: one that has a high cannabinoid content, and another that focuses on high terpene content.
 Luckily, there’s a 50/50 option available for those who want the best of both worlds.